 After months of different paths, we think we have the most reliable way to install Python via conda through an Electron app.
 What we did:

-• In our install.sh script we incorporated dozens of hacks to prevent issues we’ve seen in the field.
-For example, before we start, we deactivate conda three times (!) just to ensure we’re not inside an existing conda when installing our conda https://github.com/transformerlab/transformerlab-api/blob/e2e8e56a8bc86eb73d66e9db83c7708b961dac88/install.sh#L89
+script we incorporated dozens of hacks to prevent issues we’ve seen in the field.
+For example, before we start, we deactivate conda three times (!) just to ensure we’re not inside an existing conda when installing our conda https://github.com/transformerlab/transformerlab-api/blob/e2e8e56a8bc86eb73d66e9db83c7708b961dac88/install.sh#L89 - Instead of trying to install conda in a common place like the recommended

-• Instead of trying to install conda in a common place like the recommended ~/miniconda3/ path we found that this just can not be reliable.
-So now we install our OWN conda in a Transformer Lab specific path, even if the user already has conda installed.
+path we found that this just can not be reliable.
+So now we install our OWN conda in a Transformer Lab specific path, even if the user already has conda installed. - We then create a separate Transformer Lab environment and install a specific pinned version of Python to it

-• We then use Conda to install CUDA (if possible)
+- We then use Conda to install CUDA (if possible)

-• Then finally we the conda environment’s pip to install requirements using a plain requirements.txt file — we pin ALL package libraries using piptools to generate the requirements files.
+- Then finally we the conda environment’s pip to install requirements using a plain requirements.txt file — we pin ALL package libraries using

-• Now after everything is installed, we manually install the flash_attention2 package because... fun...
+to generate the requirements files. - Now after everything is installed, we manually install the flash_attention2 package because... fun...
 Flash Attention doesn't work with regular pip install alongside your other dependencies :)

-The contents of our install.sh can be seen by clicking here
+can be seen by clicking here

 What This All Looks Like In the App

-At startup, our Electron App pulls our git repo and then spawns the embedded bash file called install.sh.
+At startup, our Electron App pulls our git repo and then spawns the embedded bash file called install.sh

 We found that, since many steps in the install can take minutes long, it was helpful to show the full CLI output of the steps as the installer makes its way through the steps.
 Even though we could run all the steps in one long script, we decided to each step seperately in the UI.
 This way, if any single step failed, the user would know where in the process things went wrong.